 360-degree reviews are great, but they only work if you follow up on the feedback the team member receives.

 For example, if your team member receives negative feedback, there’s no point in simply leaving them to deal with it on their own.
-They need support from the whole team to be able to improve, and that means making sure everyone provides actionable feedback.
+They need support from the whole team to be able to improve and make that part of their career development, and that means making sure everyone provides actionable and constructive feedback.

-On top of providing examples of situations where the team member could improve, you need to follow up with regular check-ins so they’re not left with a feeling of resentment from the feedback they received.
+On top of providing examples of situations where the team member could improve, you need to follow up with regular check-ins as part of your feedback program, so they’re not left with a feeling of resentment from the feedback they received.

 That’s where you can start putting together a personal development plan – building on that feedback, you’ll be setting goals that you can then review at your next performance review cycle.